I’ve always been lively, even obnoxious at times; it’s just who I am.

-That is why I am perfectly suited to writing a blog because I can edit and edit and edit numerous times before releasing the final draft.
+That is why I am ideal for blogging because I can edit and edit and edit again before releasing the final draft.

-But I kept telling myself that it was too early.
+But I kept telling myself it was too soon.

-I joked about it in my Listen to Your Mother piece, never really expecting that it was imminent.
+I made a joke about it in my Listen to Your Mother piece, not expecting it to happen so soon.

-But by the fall, it wasn’t so much amusing as it was puzzling.
+But by the fall, it was more perplexing than amusing.

 Why am I such an asshole?

-I mean, I’ve been a raging jerk one week every month since 1983 LIKE CLOCKWORK, but this was assholery on a scale I’d never seen before.
+I mean, I’d been a raging asshole one week every month since 1983 LIKE CLOCKWORK, but this was assholery on a whole new level.

 Then there was the melancholy.